mythridium/godot_wry/README.md

 ## ❌ Caveats

 - The webview is rendered directly within the window.
 This prevents rendering on 3D meshes and is always rendered on top of the game.
-- Using the system's native WebView can lead to platform inconsistencies, like how a site behaves differently in Chrome vs. Safari.
+- Using the system's native webview can lead to platform inconsistencies, like how a site behaves differently in Chrome vs. Safari.
 - This extension doesn't check dependencies, so it's up to you to ensure they're installed and handle the missing libraries.

 ## 🤝 Contribute